 - The state started the vaccine rollout in mid-December by vaccinating healthcare personnel, long-term care facility residents and medical first responders.

 - As of mid-January, Connecticut residents 75 and older have been able to sign up for an appointment and get a vaccine.

-- Connecticut residents between the ages of 65 and 74 can sign up and get an appointment.
+- Connecticut residents 55 and older can sign up and get an appointment.